avirakesh/bedside-pi/README.md

     5. (Optional) Open [assets/js/script.js](assets/js/script.js) on your web server and set the refresh interval

   * Removing weather:
-    1. Open [views/index.html](views/index.html) on your web server
+    1. Open [views / index.html](views/index.html) on your web server
     2. Comment out the div which contains weather information
-    3. Open [assets/js/script.js](assets/js/script.js) on your web server
+    3. Open [assets / js / script.js](assets/js/script.js) on your web server
-    4. Follow the comments at line 60
+    4. Follow the comments at line 55

 ####4.
 Setting up Notification Mirroring (or removing it)